WilliamLi0623/cs246e-notes/Notes/problem_35.md

 class Comic : public Book_cloneable<Comic> {};
 ```

 Looks good, this works better with a flat hierarchy.
-However, this cloning method is not generic enough
+However, this cloning method is not generic enough:
 - It's tightly coupled to the `Book` hierarchy.
 If I want to write another class with cloning, I would need to rewrite all these again
 - Reason: `Book_cloneable` is inheriting from `AbstractBook`
 - Solution: use what we would learn in [problem 33](Notes/problem_33.md)